explorigin/portfolio/packages/frptools/README.md

         );
     }

-    const a = observable(new Set([1, 2]), setEquals);
+    const a = prop(new Set([1, 2]), setEquals);
 ```

 # [computed](./src/computed.js)

-`computed` is a functional store that depends on the values of observables or other computeds.
-They derive value from observables rather than store value and hence cannot be set directly.
+`computed` is a functional store that depends on the values of properties or other computeds.
+They derive value from properties rather than store value and hence cannot be set directly.

 ## Behavior
 A `computed` will subscribe to its dependencies in such a way that it will be marked as *dirty* when any dependency changes.
 Whenever it is read from, if will recompute its result if the *dirty* flag is set, otherwise it just return the stored result from the last time it computed.